 REMEMBRANCE SERVICE

-The service this week has been prepared by Hazel Bowell and Mike Honey
+The service has been prepared by Hazel Bowell and Mike Honey

 Dear Friends,